Cray-HPE/docs-csm/troubleshooting/known_issues/goss_tests_fails_with_connection_refused.md

 This error means that not all Goss tests on the NCN are available via the Goss servers.
 This can be seen by comparing the output from
 `systemctl status goss-servers` on multiple nodes of the same type (i.e. storage, master, worker).
 The node with the error will have less entries under `CGroup`.
-An example of output from a node with and without this error can be seen below.
+The following is an example of output from a node with and without this error.

 If the error is on `ncn-s003`, the following might be seen when running `systemctl status goss-servers` on `ncn-s003`.